-(EnviroNews USA) – To begin this brief expose’ on natural gas, we’re going to take a peek at a couple of quick clips of President Barack Obama in what sounds like little less than a blatant sales-pitch for the expansion of natural gas as a solution to foreign energy dependency, and climate change.
+EnviroNews USA – To begin this brief exposé on natural gas, we’re going to take a peek at a couple of snips of President Barack Obama in what looks like little less than a blatant sales pitch for the expansion of natural gas as a solution to foreign energy dependency and climate change:

-We have a supply of natural gas, that can last America nearly 100 years.
-And my administration will take every possible action to safely develop this energy.
+President Obama: We have a supply of natural gas that can last America nearly 100 years.
+And my administration will take every possible action to develop this energy.

 Now, even as we’re producing more domestic oil, we’re also producing more cleaner-burning natural gas than any other country on earth.
 And again, sometimes there are disputes about natural gas, but let me say this: We should strengthen our position as the top natural gas producer, because in the medium-term at least, it not only can provide safe, cheap power, but it can also help reduce our carbon emissions.